Skip to content

 There are several compelling reasons why CSI is a key metric that adds value to your business.

 • Flexibility: This index is far more flexible than single indicators, such as the Net Promoter Score.
 CSI affords your business the opportunity to measure and improve what matters most to your customers.
-For instance, product quality and the shopping experience will likely be essential if your business is retail oriented.
-In contrast, an accountancy firm will likely prioritise reliability and trust.
+For instance, product quality and the shopping experience will likely be essential if your business is retail-oriented.
+In contrast, an accountancy firm will likely prioritize reliability and trust.

-• Identify and Prioritise Opportunities: When you continuously track the CSI metric, you can spot, prioritise, and exploit opportunities to iteratively improve customer satisfaction to maintain and build your competitive advantage.
+• Identify and Prioritise Opportunities: When you continuously track the CSI metric, you can spot, prioritize, and exploit opportunities to iteratively improve customer satisfaction to maintain and build your competitive advantage.

 • Increase Customer Retention: Customer satisfaction builds loyalty.
 In turn, loyalty compounds results.
 As is often said, loyal customers are far more cost-effective and value-adding.
 Less is spent on customer acquisition.
 Moreover, loyal customers spend significantly more and organically attract customers by spreading positive word of mouth.